winglang/docsite/blog/2023-07-18-wing-cloud-launch.md

 I don't think I've ever talked to a platform team that feels like they got it right, or to a DevOps engineer that didn't feel they are a bottleneck.
 I hear frustration and apologies "I know this is not ideal, but we've got to give developers a way to develop".
-When I talk to enterprises, many of them are in “analysis paralysis”.
+When I talk to enterprises, many of them are in "analysis paralysis."
 Which cloud provider do we sell our souls to?
 Are we a serverless shop or a Kubernetes shop?
 Do we now need to teach all developers how to configure a VPC?.

 When I talk to Kubernetes shops, I hear denial.
 It usually starts with "everything is in our